In fiction, dolphins will be portrayed primarily as heroic and helpful creatures. They're a marketable species of hero, partly because they're cute

 - In Jaws 3D, Cindy and Sandy rescue Kay and Mike from a shark after attempting to keep them out of the Galleon.

-- Fa and Be from Day Of The Dolphin.
+- Alpha and Beta from Day Of The Dolphin.

 - Both animated Titanic movies have them: the first has talking dolphins that are trying to stop evil whalers, and the second has dolphins who don't talk, but help save people from the sinking ship.